roymatchuu/roymatchuu/README.md

 <h1 style="font-family:courier;"> Hi there, My name is Roy Matthew!</h1>

 - 🔭 I am a recent Computer Engineering Graduate 🎓 from UC Irvine.
-I am looking for Software Development opportunities.
+I currently work as a Software Engineer 💻 for Technology Unlimited Group.
 - ⚡ I enjoy tinkering with hardware projects involving my trusty Raspberry Pi.
 I also enjoy building PCs.
 - 🎮 I love playing Rocket League and dealing with clickers as Ellie from the Last of Us.
 - 💬 You can get in touch with me by email at [rmramosvii@gmail.com](mailto:rmramosvii@gmail.com) and [LinkedIn](https://www.linkedin.com/in/roymatthewr/)